matt-colen/sky-watch/README.md

 ## Features:

-- Uses the "Current Weather Data" API from OpenWeather.
+- Uses the OpenWeather "Current Weather Data" API.
-- Uses the "Geocoding" API from OpenWeather for the search suggestions.
+- Uses the OpenWeather "Geocoding" API for the search suggestions.
-- Netlify serverless functions to hide API fetch requests.
+- Netlify serverless functions for API fetch requests.
-- Utilizes "debouncing" on the keystrokes to improve app performance.
+- Utilizes "debouncing" on the input field keystrokes to improve app performance.
-- Simplified UI for easily accessing important info.
+- Has a simplified UI for easily accessing important info.